-In Part 2 of our series on college recruitment marketing, we dig into the results of a recent survey we conducted of prospective and current college students to find out what they care most about in choosing a college – and the most effective ways to tell them what they want to know.
+While talking about college recruitment, we dig into the results of a survey we conducted with prospective and current college students to find out what they care about most when choosing a college – and the most effective ways to tell them what they want to know.

 Deciding which college to attend is one of life’s most difficult decisions, and today’s students have higher expectations than ever.